The DiamondClean is a smart looking toothbrush that cleans the teeth really well.

 - Travel case power connection – MiniUSB, the charging port of choice on the travel case is dated.
 At worst this should be MicroUSB or even the new and even more future proofed USB Type-C.

 Below this is the power button, which has a depression that the thumb fits comfortably into.
 It is not easy to accidentally press this, but does not take too much force to activate.
-You could argue this too is sort of a gripping point on the handle as the thumb falls into the concave shape of the button.

 There is a green power icon on the button to indicate that it is this, but that icon is not backlit.